rafamel/utils/packages/merge-strategies/README.md

 ## Usage

 All functions return a new object -they are not mutated-, and take in objects of any type.
-If they receive scalars instead of `Array`s or `object`s, `value` will be returned.
+If they receive scalars instead of `Array`s or `object`s, `data` will be returned.

-### shallow(defaults, value)
+### shallow(defaults, data)

-If both `defaults` and `value` are objects, they will be shallow merged.
+* If both `defaults` and `data` are objects, they will be shallow merged.
+* Keys with `undefined` values in a `data` object will acquire their value at `defaults`.
+* Mutations to the returned object won't have an effect over `defaults`.
+* Arrays won't be merged.

 ```javascript
 import { shallow } from 'merge-strategies';